gbgplc/loqate-verify-helmcharts/README.md

 The AI Parser requires a Persistent Volume, ideally different from the main data storage.
 The data is downloaded using `installaidata` chart and accessed by the `ai-parse` and `tfserve` charts.
 The provided yaml files mount a local volume and will need updating/replacing with the details of your PV.
 The `values.yaml` files for both charts have `storage` properties for configuring the PV.

-Currently, to store all the data you will need at least 4Gi of storage.
+Currently, to store the global data set you will need at least 4Gi of storage.

 These charts will work with any RWX (ReadWriteMany) Persistent Volume, but faster storage will produce better response times.